 12. National Railway Museum (York)

 A favourite with the Mini Mumblers, it’s an amazing day out and free to visit.
 Explore the trains in the Great Hall, Station Hall and the workshop.
 Spend hours watching the miniature railways!
-There’s also a soft play station for under 5s, outdoor play area and a miniature railway (charges apply).
+There’s also a soft play station for under 5s, outdoor play area and a miniature railway (charges apply, check website for running times).

 NRM York, Leeman Road, York, YO26 4XJ.